Writing Center Faculty

 She belongs to the National Council for Teachers of English and the International

-Maria Judnick, Digital Initiatives Coordinator
+Maria Judnick, Coordinator of Digital Initiatives

 Maria Judnick is a proud second-generation SJSU Spartan!
 While her father earned his M.A. in Educational Counseling from San Jose State University, Maria earned an M.A. in English and Comparative Literature from SJSU and a M.F.A. in Creative Nonfiction from St. Mary’s College of California.
 She completed her B.A.
 (English major with minors in Art History and Theology) at Loyola Marymount University.
 For five summers, Maria Judnick has been honored to serve as the Project Coordinator for a National Endowment for the Humanities Institute for teachers ("John Steinbeck, the Voice of a Region, a Voice for America" in 2009, 2011, and 2013 and "The California Immigrant Experience in Literature and Theatre" in 2014 and 2016) directed by SJSU professors.